jwestfall69/neogeo-diag-bios/docs/tests/z80/ram_address.md

 2. RAM locations 0xf800 to 0xffff (address lines a8 to a10), writing an
 incrementing byte for every 256 bytes of ram.

-If one of these fail it will result in one of the following errors:
+If one of these fails it will result in one of the following errors:

 |  Hex  | Number | Beep Code |  Credit Leds  | Error Text |
 | ----: | -----: | --------: | :-----------: | :--------- |